IALSA/ialsa-2017-portland/projects/pulmonary-cognitive/README.md

 ## Estimation results

 Along with the study descriptives, the following table provides link to reports tabulating estimation results from each of model.
-To examine the raw MPlus output files, from which these estimates were extracted, please download [a dedicated archive][model-output].
+To examine the raw MPlus output files, from which these estimates were extracted, please access [a dedicated shared location][model-output] after the link.

 [model-output]:https://drive.google.com/drive/folders/1VFmwidKSDKGnLuk24ZPg91xY2iL9kDAH?usp=sharing